Pyongyang International Airport: Early years

 During the period of Japanese rule, two airports were built in Pyongyang.
 Pyongyang Air Base was built by the Empire of Japan in the 1940s and remained in use until the 1950s.
 A second airport, Mirim Airport, was also built by the forces of the empire of Japan in the 1940s, east of the Taedong River.
 However, after World War II there was a need for a newer airport, and Sunan Airfield was built.
 Mirim Airport survived as a military airfield, and Pyongyang Air Base was re-developed for government use and for housing.

 During the Korean War, the airport was occupied by United Nations forces for seven weeks in late 1950, when the forces flew large amounts of supplies to Sunan.
 On 13 May 1953, the airport was inundated when the United States Air Force bombed Toksan Dam.
 After an armistice was signed, two months later, the North Korean Government began repairing and expanding the airport.

 The Soviet airline Aeroflot flew to Moscow and Khabarovsk in the 1980s.
 In the 1990s, Air Koryo also provided nonstop flights to Moscow, which continued on to Berlin, Prague and Sofia.

-During the 1989 13th World Festival of Youth and Students held in Pyongyang, a temporary terminal building was erected specifically to accommodate the arrival of the festival’s international attendees.
+During the 1989 13th World Festival of Youth and Students held in Pyongyang, a temporary terminal building was erected to accommodate the arrival of the festival's international attendees.